When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Riding a recumbent fitted with a rear hub motor

-Most of the rear hub motor kits available use cadence based pedal assist, much like the Bafang mid drive motor.
+Most of the rear hub motor kits available use the cadence-based pedal assist, much like the Bafang mid-drive motor.
 There are hub drive systems available which use a torque sensing pedal assist to produce a smoother more efficient level of assistance much like the Tongsheng motor.

-The main issue with fitting a torque sensing hub motor kit, is you will need to remove your existing bottom bracket to replace it with the torque sensing one.
-You will also need to drill a hole in your bottom bracket shell to thread through the connector lead to the controller – it is very important that you fit a rubber grommet into this hole beforehand because if you don’t it is very likely you will damage the connector lead when threading through the hole.
+The main issue with fitting a torque-sensing hub motor kit is you will need to remove your existing bottom bracket to replace it with the torque-sensing one.
+You will also need to drill a hole in your bottom bracket shell to thread through the connector lead to the controller – you must fit a rubber grommet into this hole beforehand because if you don’t it is very likely you will damage the connector lead when threading through the hole.
 You will also need to get a compatible extension lead for the torque sensor connector as the one supplied with the kit is not long enough for a recumbent.

-The age old question of is a hub motor better than a mid-drive or visa-versa really boils down to your own expectations of what you want from electric assist.
-For me personally I think hub motors are great, they lack the torque and efficiency of a crank motor, but they still do the job of providing electric assist very well.
+The age-old question of is a hub motor better than a mid-drive or visa-versa boils down to your expectations of what you want from electric assist.
+Personally, I think hub motors are great, they lack the torque and efficiency of a crank motor, but they still do the job of providing electric assistance very well.
 The other plus point is the lack of drag at the wheel (and crank) when pedalling with the assist switched off.

 The main selling point of any hub motor would be its long-term reliability.
 I have installed a lot of geared hub motors over the last three years, and I haven’t had one single reported motor or controller failure.
 I have had some minor problems like pedal assist sensors playing up and occasional issues with the display.
 But apart from that, the motors themselves are excellent.

-I wouldn’t hesitate taking a hub motor powered recumbent on a 1000 mile tour!
+I wouldn’t hesitate to take a hub motor-powered recumbent on a 1000-mile tour!